First Crusade: Siege of Antioch

-On 4 June the vanguard of Kerbogha's 40,000 strong army arrived surrounding the Franks.
+On 4 June the vanguard of Kerbogha's 40,000-strong army arrived surrounding the Franks.
 From 10 June for 4 days waves of Kerbogha's men assailed the city walls from dawn until dusk.
 Bohemond and Adhemar barred the city gates to prevent mass desertions and managed to hold out.
-Kerbogha then changed tactics to trying to starve the crusaders out.
-Morale inside the city was low and defeat looked imminent but a peasant visionary called Peter Bartholomew claimed the apostle St, Andrew came to him to show the location of the Holy Lance that had pierced Christ on the cross.
+Kerbogha then changed tactics to try to starve the crusaders out.
+Morale inside the city was low and defeat looked imminent but a peasant visionary called Peter Bartholomew claimed the apostle St. Andrew came to him to show the location of the Holy Lance that had pierced Christ on the cross.
 This supposedly encouraged the crusaders but the accounts are misleading as it was two weeks before the final battle for the city.
 On 24 June the Franks sought terms for surrender that were refused.
-On 28 June 1098 at dawn the Franks marched out of the city in four battle groups to engage the enemy.
+On 28 June 1098 at dawn, the Franks marched out of the city in four battle groups to engage the enemy.
 Kerbogha allowed them to deploy with the aim of destroying them in the open.
-However the discipline of the Muslim army did not hold and a disorderly attack was launched.
-Unable to overrun a bedraggled force they outnumbered two to one Muslims attacking the Bridge Gate fled through the advancing main body of the Muslim army.
+However, the discipline of the Muslim army did not hold and a disorderly attack was launched.
+Unable to overrun a bedraggled force they outnumbered two-to-one, Muslims attacking the Bridge Gate fled through the advancing main body of the Muslim army.
 With very few casualties the Muslim army broke and fled the battle.

 Stephen of Blois was in Alexandretta when he learned of the situation in Antioch.
 It seemed like their situation was hopeless so he left the Middle East, warning Alexios and his army on his way back to France.
 Because of what looked like a massive betrayal, the leaders at Antioch, most notably Bohemond, argued that Alexios had deserted the Crusade and thus invalidated all of their oaths to him.
 While Bohemond asserted his claim to Antioch, not everyone agreed (most notably Raymond of Toulouse), so the crusade was delayed for the rest of the year while the nobles argued amongst themselves.
 When discussing this period, a common historiographical viewpoint advanced by some scholars is that the Franks of northern France, the Provençals of southern France, and the Normans of southern Italy considered themselves separate nations, creating turmoil as each tried to increase its individual status.
 Others argue that while this may have had something to do with the disputes, personal ambition among the Crusader leaders might be just as easily blamed.